 Specific provision has been made for the promotion of the BUSI initiative and the establishment of a BUSI Platform/Forum at the end of the project to facilitate engagement with Phase 2 of the BUILD UP Initiative.

-The CESBEM Project III (COMPETENCE ENHANCEMENT IN SUSTAINABLE BUILDING THROUGH EUROPEAN MOBILITY) has evolved from the successful CESBEM I project run in 2009/10 and CESBEM II project run in 2010/2011.
+The CESBEM Project V (COMPETENCE ENHANCEMENT IN SUSTAINABLE BUILDING THROUGH EUROPEAN MOBILITY) has evolved from the successful CESBEM I, II, III, & IV projects run in 2009/13.
 It is aimed at craftspeople in the Construction Sector to provide up skilling in the field of energy efficiency in buildings.
-To date approximately 160 people have completed the programme.
+To date approximately 300 people have completed the programme.

 The project has been developed because: